timothyshull/programming_notes/hardware/digital_design.md

     - add 1
 - to subtract - take two's complement of second operand and then add
 - 0 is considered positive because it's sign bit is 0
-- n-bit two’s complement numbers represent one of 2^n possible values
+- n-bit two's complement numbers represent one of 2^n possible values
 - overflow may occur
     - overflow occurs if the two numbers being added have the same sign bit and the result has the opposite sign bit